OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

   - Logging
   - Logfile

-Use a define to enable NSLog statements for development and debugging, and disable these before shipping the software.
+In order to address this issue in general, you can use a define to enable NSLog statements for development and debugging, and disable these before shipping the software.
 This can be done by putting the following code into the appropriate PREFIX_HEADER (\*.pch) file:

 ```C#
 #ifdef DEBUG